0x404-6dE/0x404-6dE.github.io/README.md

 ***tl;dr:** a future-internet is being built on Ethereum + accelerated by SKALE*
 ---

 **Thanks to SKALE and many other OSS efforts, an entire category of Ethereum dApps are entering *the realm of the newly possible*.
-Possible use-cases include: payment systems, co-ordination and voting tools,  composable "money lego"  functions,  sandboxes for experimentation with [ economics / governance / profit-structures / ... ].**  Builders and hackers stand to benefit from an ever-expanding ecosystem of Ethereum / "Web3" open-source-software tools + integrations, which allow a "lone" developer to create powerful digital-systems.
+Possible use-cases include: payment systems, co-ordination and decision-making tools,  composable "money lego functions",  sandboxes for experiments in [ economics / governance / profit-structures / ... ].**  Builders and hackers stand to benefit from an ever-expanding ecosystem of Ethereum / "Web3" open-source-software tools + integrations, which allow a "lone" developer to create powerful digital-systems.

-**Memewars is a "digital arena for meme-battles and viral sweepstakes"** which will direct ad-revenue $$$ to site-users  (participants / artists + contributors / etc.) **and represents a single example of *a dApp (+DAO) enabled by SKALE***.
-When it launches (*... soon™...*), a potentially-unbounded *meme economy* will require high-throughput (tx/s) to support and encode [ *meme-battles* / <_format_> contests / voting-logic / stakeholder platform-governance-by-token / site ownership and history-referencing / programmatic (conditional) distribution of roles + assets / player accounts and *$XP* / etc ].

-**The Ethereum / "Web3" ecosystem grows more accessible** (for developers and "normal" users) every day, **and SKALE sidechains will accelerate a Cambrian explosion of technical creativity currently unfolding on Ethereum.
-When SKALE is combined with an onboarding solution like Torus** (*where users can generate / use an Ethereum-wallet by logging into a reddit / $website account, then buy cryptocurrency with a debit-card*), **a number of hurdles that have long plagued *mainstream Ethereum adoption*  suddenly appear surmountable...**
+**Memewars is a "digital arena for meme-battles and viral sweepstakes"** that will direct ad-revenue $$$ to site-users, **and an example of *a previously infeasible dApp (+DAO) enabled by SKALE***.**With tx/s throughput limitations lifted, and with an user-onboarding solution like Torus now available** (* users can generate / use an Ethereum-wallet by logging into a reddit/fb/etc. account, and then easily buy cryptocurrency with a debit-card*), **a number of hurdles that have long plagued *mainstream Ethereum adoption*  suddenly appear surmountable...**

 ---
 <div id="introductions">